Safeya-Yasien/customer-management-react-node/client/README.md

 - when you make search dynamic and you need to wait for the user to stop typing
 - but i remove useDebounce function because i make only the results appear when the user click on submit or search button

+# how to get id or data from jwt

+- by using atob function to decode the token
+- then we will get the payload which contain the id and role
+- then we will get the id from the payload

 # What i used for the first time

 - react-query = tanstack